gliderlabs/docker-alpine/README.md

 The motivation for this project and modifications to `mkimage.sh` are highly inspired by Eivind Uggedal (uggedal) and Luis Lavena (luislavena).
 They have made great strides in getting Alpine Linux running as a Docker container.
 Check out their [mini-container/base][mini-base] image as well.

+## License

+The code in this repository, unless otherwise noted, is BSD licensed.
+See the `LICENSE` file in this repository.

 [mini-base]: https://github.com/mini-containers/base
 [alpine-packages]: http://forum.alpinelinux.org/packages
 [alpine-about]: https://www.alpinelinux.org/about/